tejom/tejom.github.io/_posts/2016-10-04-containers-from-scratch-pt1.markdown

 Part two contains how I set up networking.
 The containers will reach out to the Internet, connect to each other and have ports available on the host.

+<a href="/c/linux/containers/docker/networking/2016/10/08/containers-from-scratch-pt2-networking.html">Read part 2</a>

-Check the final code here https://github.com/tejom/container
+Check the final code here <a href="https://github.com/tejom/container">https://github.com/tejom/container</a>